 Understanding Texas DWI Laws

 Everyone makes mistakes, but the mistake of getting into an automobile after drinking can have very serious consequences.
 Many drivers in Texas wonder—is a DWI a felony?
 The above information can help fill in all you need to know on the matter.
+Here are 10 things you should know if you get a DWI.

 If you find yourself facing a DWI charge yourself, it’s essential you get legal representation to help protect yourself and your future.
 Need help with your case?
 Give us a call anytime for assistance.